goetas/twital/doc/templates.rst

     </html>

 In this example, the :doc:`t:block<tags/block>` attributes define four blocks that child templates can fill in.
-All the ``t:block`` attributes does is to tell the template engine that a child template may override those portions of the template.
+All the ``t:block`` attributes tell the template engine that a child template may override those portions of the template.